 HĀLAU

-Additionally, lama signifies "light" and carries the figurative meaning of "knowledge" and "enlightenment."
+In Hawaiian mo'olelo, Laka is the essence of hula and the spirit of the forest, embodied in the form of mist and the water cycle that nourishes the land.
+Lama signifies "light" and carries the figurative meaning of knowledge and enlightenment.
 A sacred piece of lama wood was placed on the hālau altar to inspire dancers and breathe life into their movements.

 -

-Lineage: Carrying forward the honored traditions of our kumu and hula lineage.
+Lineage: Carrying forward the honored traditions and wisdom of our kumu and kūpuna.

 -